tothenew/aws-sso-plugin/README.md

 ## Step 4 — Use it

-1. Sign in to the AWS console through Keycloak, exactly as you normally do
+1. Sign in to the AWS console, exactly as you normally do
 2. A number appears on the extension icon — that's how many roles it captured
 3. Click the icon